 Borderline personality disorder (BPD) is a mental health disorder characterized by intense mood swings, impulsive behaviors, and severe problems of self-worth.
 This disorder creates a great deal of emotional instability that leads to a number of other stressful mental and behavioral problems.
 Those with BPD tend to have a distorted self-image, feel worthless, or fundamentally flawed.
 Additionally, the anger, impulsiveness, and mood swings people with BPD experience may push others away, leading to a life of social isolation.
-While borderline personality disorder is a serious mental health disorder, with treatment you can get better and go on to live a happy life.
+While borderline personality disorder is a serious mental health disorder, with treatment at a hospital or center that specializes in BPD, you can get better and go on to live a happy life.

-At Highland Ridge, we understand how BPD can affect your life and we can help you get back on track.
-We have successfully helped many individuals learn to get their symptoms under control, allowing them to return to their highest level of functioning.
+At Highland Ridge Hospital, we understand how BPD can affect your life and we can help you get back on track.
+We have successfully helped many individuals at our treatment center learn to get their symptoms under control, allowing them to return to their highest level of functioning.

 Helping a Loved One or Family Member Get Treatment

 When your loved one is struggling with borderline personality disorder, it can be extremely frustrating and upsetting to see them suffer.
-While you know that they need help, you may be at a loss for what you can do to help them or how to approach the situation.
+While you know that they need help from a treatment center or hospital, you may be at a loss for what you can do to help them or how to approach the situation.
 However, without treatment BPD will only get worse.
 Here are some strategies for speaking to your loved one about treatment:

 Educate yourself- Before saying anything to your loved one, take the time to learn everything you can about BPD so that you get a better idea of what they may be going through.
 Look at symptoms, effects of the disorder, and treatment options.
 Do not just blindly talk to your loved one if you do not have some understanding of BPD.